Hey, entrepreneurs! Are you spending too much time working IN your business instead of ON it?

 If you’re not at a point where you’ve made your first hire, taking the decision to go down this route will be scary, and you may not have exhausted other avenues first before you splash out on an employee.
 Delegation might not need to be to someone you employ, but you could have a look at if your time is being spent wisely:

-- Accounts – are you spending time doing your own bookkeeping and accountancy that you could outsource cost effectively?
+- Accounts – are you spending time doing your own bookkeeping and accountancy that you could outsource cost-effectively?
 Learning your business inside out is a great idea, but if your self-teaching this could cause problems down the line.
 It will pay dividends later to get this right from the start.

-- Admin/appointment booking and day-to-day responding to clients & suppliers – We’re not suggesting that you need a PA (or maybe you do) or just a better system and structure to your working day?
+- Admin/appointment booking and day-to-day responding to clients & suppliers – We’re not suggesting that you need a PA (or maybe you do) or just a better system and structure for your working day?
 You could think about hiring an intern or apprentice.

 - Development of your product.
 This might be design, web or app development -anything, but if you’re learning these skill on the job or you’re a bit rusty then it might be about time to get someone to help you out even in the short term.
 This area of your business is important because it’s your vision, without your product you don’t have a business, right?